BryzMcln/Random_Python/README.md

 # Random_Python

 These are python codes
 Just making random python scripts...

 1. Some Python code are connected to each other
 2. Feel free to copy the code
+3. Some are Confusing and Unnessacary
+4. But Feel free to copy
-3. Enjoy bruv...
+5. Enjoy bruv...